moechofe/lowresrmx/project.flutter/client_app/asset/manual.md

 It features perfectly square pixels, a fixed portrait orientation, and always fills the entire device screen.

 Depending on the device's screen ratio, the number of visible virtual pixels may vary from 216x288 on 4:3 devices to 177x384 on 19.5:9 devices.
+Even taller resolutions are possible by splitting the screen on an iPad.

-That's why Retro Game Creator provides an API to request the [actual visible dimension of the screen using the `=SHOWN.W` and `=SHOWN.H` functions](#-width-shown-w-br-height-shown-h-).
+That's why Retro Game Creator provides an API to request the [actual visible dimension of the screen using the `=SHOWN.W` and `=SHOWN.H` functions](#width-shown-wheight-shown-h).

 Additionally, the device can have a notch and bottom inset full-width buttons.
-Retro Game Creator provides an API to request the offset from the visible dimension to the [safe area using `=SAFE.L`, `=SAFE.R`, `=SAFE.T` and `=SAFE.B` functions](#-left-safe-l-br-top-safe-t-br-right-safe-r-br-bottom-safe-b-).
+Retro Game Creator provides an API to request the offset from the visible dimension to the [safe area using `=SAFE.L`, `=SAFE.R`, `=SAFE.T` and `=SAFE.B` functions](#left-safe-ltop-safe-tright-safe-rbottom-safe-b).

 ### Colors